mmore500/waves/blog/_posts/2020-06-03-education-blogpost.md

 ## **Hindsight is 20/20.** :bulb:

 During this case study, we asked our interviewees to talk about “lightbulb moment” realizations they’ve had about their time in STEM.
-The response to this question was consistent- “lightbulb moments” weren’t as realistic as slow-burning realizations.
-Some realized the importance of the people you do science with; others, what they needed to be happy in a career; still others, how one’s approach to mentorship and teaching has roots in one’s own personal experiences.
+The response to this question was consistent: “lightbulb moments” rarely happened.
+Slow-burning realizations, however, did.
+Some realized the importance of the people you do science with; others, what they needed to be happy in a career; still others, how one’s approach to teaching and mentorship has roots in one’s own personal experiences.
 Self-reflection is necessary to grow both as a scientist and as a person.
 It allows one to use their skills to help others as well as possible.